 CE Grievance Procedure

-San Diego Psychological Association (SDPA) is fully committed to conducting all activities in strict conformance with the American Psychological Association’s Ethical Principles of Psychologists.
+SDPA is fully committed to conducting all activities in strict conformance with the American Psychological Association’s Ethical Principles of Psychologists.
 SDPA will comply with all legal and ethical responsibilities to be non-discriminatory in promotional activities, program content and in the treatment of program participants.
-The monitoring and assessment of compliance with these standards will be the responsibility of the Chair(s) of the Continuing Education (CE) Committee, the Chair(s) of the Ethics Committee and the Chair(s) of the Conference.
+The monitoring and assessment of compliance with these standards will be the responsibility of the chair(s) of the Continuing Education (CE) Committee, the chair(s) of the Ethics Committee and the chair(s) of the Workshop/Conference, if applicable.

-While SDPA goes to great lengths to assure fair treatment for all participants and attempts to anticipate problems, there will be occasional issues that come to the attention of the CE Course or Conference staff which require intervention and/or action on the part of the CE Course or Conference staff or an officer of SDPA.
+While SDPA goes to great lengths to assure fair treatment for all participants and attempts to anticipate problems, there will be occasional issues that come to the attention of the CE Course or workshop/conference staff which require intervention and/or action on the part of the CE Course or workshop/conference staff or an executive officer of SDPA.
 This procedural description serves as a guideline for handling such grievances.

 When a participant, either orally or in written format, files a grievance and expects action on the complaint, the following actions will be taken.1.
 If the grievance concerns a speaker, the content presented by the speaker, or the style of presentation, the individual filing the grievance will be asked to put his/her comments in written format.
-The Chair(s) of the CE Committee or the Chair(s) of the Conference will then pass on the comments to the speaker, assuring the confidentiality of the grieved individual.
+The chair(s) of the CE Committee or the chair(s) of the workshop/ conference will then pass on the comments to the speaker, assuring the confidentiality of the grieved individual.

-Please contact the following individual to submit a complaint, or if you have additional questions.
+Please contact the SDPA Office Manager (see below) to submit a complaint, or if you have additional questions.